Of the right stuff

 Choosing the right material is ever so important.
 More sustainable fabrics have a much smaller environmental footprint than other fabric choices, and are less harmful for both humans and wildlife.
 All the sustainable fabric we use are certified from independent third party accredited agencies.
 Take a look at our go-to-choices for materials!

 Fabrics and the fashion industry

 The raw material of the fabric is a crucial decision in the making of a garment from both a durability and an environmental perspective.
 Choosing more sustainable materials is vastly helping to reduce the environmental impact.
-More sustainable materials are from renewable or recyclable sources, using less water, energy or chemicals in their production than conventional alternatives.
+More sustainable materials are from organic, renewable or recyclable sources, and/or use less water, energy and/or chemicals in their production compared to conventional alternatives

 Why is it important with organic materials?

 Because we can save 11 bathtubs of water per t-shirt.

 The cotton plant thrives in warm climates.
 Since it requires a lot of water to grow, farmers often use artificial irrigation.
 Except for the cultivation, there is also large amounts of water used for the dyeing and preparation of the textiles.
 It is estimated that about 2,500 litres of water is spent in the production of a normal t-shirt.
 Choosing to use organic cotton cuts the water need with an average of about 70%.